yothere is the single front door to the fleet. Run yothere --help for the built-in

 yothere spawn "<task>" |

 Spawn one or more threads from a natural-language task.
-A reminder-shaped task is captured to Bob Reminders instead of spawning. |
+A reminder-shaped task (“remind me to X”) is captured to your reminders file instead of spawning. |

 yothere preset <key> [arg] |

-Spawn a named preset, e.g. yothere preset news-scan "agentic commerce". |
+Spawn a named preset, e.g. yothere preset news-scan "agentic commerce".
+It runs immediately, like any other hail. |

 yothere presets |